 - Feminist genealogies, new feminism, post-feminism.

 - Feminist cultural theory (including feminist engagements with visual culture, new media, screen culture and technology)

 - Feminist work on embodiment, affect and emotion

 All are welcome to attend events and activities organised or hosted by the Centre for Feminist Research, including staff and students at Goldsmiths as well as members of the wider public.
 The CFR does not currently have a mailing list for those outside of Goldsmiths but if you would like to be regularly updated about our events you can follow us on Twitter and like us on Facebook.

-Centre for Feminist Events Autumn Term Programme, 2016
+Centre for Feminist Events Spring Term Programme, 2017

 (with more to come!)

 Wednesday 8 February 2017, 6pm, in the Media Research Building Screen 1

 Rewind Fast Forward: Black, Queer & Proud: Sandi Hughes' History of the Liverpool Scene (1975-2005)

 Sandi Hughes' extraordinary life - as a child raised in foster care, as a mother who fought a homophobic custody battle, and as an artist, feminist and DJ - is explored in the screening of three short films created from her archive – one by Sandi herself, and two more by artists Evan Ifekoya and Hayley Reid.
 A Q&A with the artists and hosted by BFI Flare film programmer Jay Bernard will follow the screening.